sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 	- (How do you choose which vowel is inserted? question to be answered another time- but there is an anwer)
 	- One consonant cluster preserved: n- or other nasal consonant, followed by d/k/plosive
 	-
-- Diff Japanese speakers do this diff, in part relating to knowledge of english
+- Diff Japanese speakers do this diff, in part relating to knowledge of english 1

--
+**Tib**